greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >Matrix factorizations such as isomap, PCA, SVD and others are not knowledge graph representation techniques, but dimensionality reduction techniques.

 **We grouped techniques based on their functionality.
-We agree that the title for this section is a bit ambigious and we have changed our title to the following: "representational learning techniques" (diff provided below).
+We agree that the title for this section is a bit ambiguous and we have changed our title to the following: "unifying representational learning techniques" (diff provided below).
 We take the viewpoint that these methods can be applied to knowledge graphs and have updated text to be more explicit on this point.**

 ```diff